-The snow honey is a simple and lovely cocktail recipe that spikes warm milk with Cognac.
-It's a soothing mixed drink that is a perfect nightcap and sure to bring a little comfort to your evening on a chilly evening.
+The snow honey is a simple and lovely cocktail recipe that spikes warm milk with cognac.
+It's a soothing mixed drink that is a perfect nightcap and sure to bring a little comfort to a chilly evening.

 - 4 ounces milk (or half and half)

 - 1 1/2 ounces cognac

 In a small saucepan, slowly heat the milk (or half and half) over low heat, stirring continually.
 Do not let it reach a boil; you want to remove it just as it's beginning to steam.

 Add the cognac, honey, and milk to a warm mug and stir well.